Docket vs Spara: Inbound Sales Is Now an Always-On Conversation

 Spara is the inbound conversion specialist.
 A workflow-first GTM AI platform across chat, email, and voice.
 Strong when your main bottleneck is speed-to-lead, instant booking, and post-interaction email sequences at scale, powered by identity and enrichment.

 Docket is the product-expert agent system.
-Context-specific agents grounded in a Sales Knowledge Lake™, built for the first and hardest sales conversation: technical fit, scenario discovery, and objections.
+Context-specific agents grounded in a Docket Sales Knowledge Lake™, built for the first and hardest sales conversation: technical fit, scenario discovery, and objections.
 It qualifies intent, books the next step, and hands off with full context so reps show up prepared.
-And when deals get technical mid-cycle, Live Assist brings “SE-level” support into the moments that decide the deal.
+And when deals get technical mid-cycle, Live Assist brings "SE-level" support into the moments that decide the deal.

 So pick based on your motion: